hrvthzslt/personal-site/content/posts/edit-compile-edit-cycle-in-classic-vim/index.md

 ![C with stock Vim](c-with-stock-vim.png)

 Well, yes, these are missing semicolons, but that is not the point.
 The point is that without any configuration or plugin, compilation can be started from Vim, and issues can be jumped to and fixed.
-This works automatically with C, for example, so I will deduce (without doing any investigation) that Vim was indeed mostly written with Vim, facilitating the edit-compile-edit cycle.
+This works automatically with C, so I will deduce (without doing any investigation) that Vim was indeed mostly written with Vim, facilitating the edit-compile-edit cycle.

 Does that make it an IDE?
 Well, it depends on what we mean by "integrated".
-It does not ship with the tools that it uses, like a compiler, the development environment is the whole system itself, and Vim integrates with it.
-So make your own mind up. _I personally would avoid calling it an IDE, because those are expected to be centralized and Vim is used in a decentralized system._ Checkmate for myself, I guess...
+It does not ship with the tools like a compiler, the development environment is the whole system itself, and Vim integrates with it. _I personally would avoid calling it an IDE, because those are expected to be centralized and Vim is used in a decentralized system._ Checkmate for myself, I guess...

 ## Multi-Language Party

-The backbone of the edit-compile-edit cycle in Vim is a command.
+The backbone of the edit-compile-edit cycle in Vim is the `:make` command.
 It runs the program defined in the `makeprg` option.
-Its default value is **make**, which can be called with the `:make` command to run the default **make target**.
+Its default value is **make**, which will run the default **make target**.
 This is a lot of _make_, I hope it _makes_ sense (ha!)

 The output of the `:make` command will populate the **quickfix** list with any errors or warnings that the compiler outputs.
 You can then navigate through these issues using commands like `:cnext` and `:cprev`, like the ninja you are.